Toolkit ShelfFind

 Check first

-• Using the sentence count without confirming that text describe the same real-world case.
+• Using the sentence count before confirming the visible inputs match the same task and context: text.

 • Ignoring that abbreviations, initials, and unusual punctuation can affect simple sentence counts.